 Keep its newness and also my post-lunch fatigue in mind when I tell you that this museum was…ok.

 It’s a room full of old bicycles.
-Which is fine, but admission is $15 which, to be fair, includes admission to the nearby Motorcycle Museum, if you’re into that kind of thing.
+This is fine, but admission is $15 which, to be fair, includes admission to the nearby Motorcycle Museum if you’re into that kind of thing.

 Liberty Street Bistro

 We closed the day at Liberty Street Bistro, voted Best New Restaurant by Hudson Valley Magazine, helmed by James Beard award-winning chef, Michael Kelly.
 The meal was perfect, from top to bottom, and dietary restrictions weren’t just accommodated, they were celebrated.

 An avowed carnivore, I have to admit that some of the vegetarian and even vegan options stole the show.

 Liberty Street is the main drag in town and the centerpiece in revitalization efforts.
 There are boutiques, bakeries, and lots of stunning public art, including a piece by street artist Dasic that would thrill any trendy NYC Instagrammer.

 There’s also a series of stunning photographs of Newburgh residents by Dmitri Kasterine on the corner of Liberty and Broadway, overlooking a small public park.